MicrosoftDocs/bot-docs/retired/r13/bot-builder-concept-adaptive-dialog-generators.md

 const lgFile = Templates.parseFile(path.join(__dirname, 'rootDialog.lg'));
 ```

-By joining the path you ensure that you are calling the correct template files for your bot.
+By joining the path you ensure that you're calling the correct template files for your bot.

 Now you can create the `TemplateEngineLanguageGenerator` to manage the templates in **rootDialog.lg**: